Consent Order Timescales During COVID-19 (2021)

 The court will also consider current changes in circumstance but also any future changes too – so a temporary devaluing of assets due to the current pandemic may not be sufficient to warrant a modification of an order if the court thinks your finances may return to normal.
 The court only has the power to change certain parts of your order.

-The court can vary: –
+What the court can vary: –

 - An order for sale where the property is yet to be sold.

 - Lump-sum orders by instalments

 - Pension Sharing Orders if there has been no decree absolute made.

 - Property adjustment orders (where you have agreed to or transferred, a property), or where you have a Mesher style order (although it can vary the trigger events of a Mesher order)

 - Lump-sum orders (unless they are by instalments)